TiarkRompf/lms-clean/doc/lms_code_walk.md

 Besides the basic LMS support mentioned above, LMS has included a number of extensions:
 1. Collections (Array, List, Tuple, ...)
-2. ThirdParty library (MPI, NCCL, ...)
+2. ThirdParty library (MPI, NCCL, CUDNN, ...)
 3. Other Types (fp16, tensor, ...)

 The extensions normally include implementations of: